-Note 1 - Insurance Fund: Statutory Framework
+NOTE 1 - Farm Credit Insurance Fund (Insurance Fund): Statutory Framework

-The Agricultural Credit Act of 1987 (1987 Act) established the Farm Credit System Insurance Corporation (the Corporation or FCSIC) for the purpose of ensuring the timely payment of principal and interest on notes, bonds, debentures, and other obligations issued under subsection (c) or (d) of section 4.2 of the Farm Credit Act of 1971, as amended (Farm Credit Act), (insured obligations).
+The Agricultural Credit Act of 1987 established the Farm Credit System Insurance Corporation (the Corporation or FCSIC) for the purpose of ensuring the timely payment of principal and interest on notes, bonds, debentures, and other obligations issued under subsection (c) or (d) of section 4.2 of the Farm Credit Act of 1971, as amended (the Farm Credit Act), (insured obligations).
 Each bank in the Farm Credit System (System) participating in insured obligations is an insured System bank.
-At December 31, 2012, there were four insured System banks and 82 direct lender associations.
+At December 31, 2013, there were four insured System banks and 82 direct lender associations.

-The Corporation is managed by a board of directors consisting of the same individuals as the Farm Credit Administration (FCA) Board except that the Chairman of the FCA Board may not serve as the Chairman of the Corporation's Board of Directors.
+The Corporation is managed by a Board of Directors consisting of the same individuals as the Farm Credit Administration (FCA) Board except that the Chairman of the FCA Board may not serve as the Chairman of the Corporation's Board of Directors.